cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 - testable
 - robust

-A Java program should follow the OO principles:
+For a starter, a Java program should follow the OO principles:
 - abstraction.
 This basically means writing classes that only contain relevant data and methods.
 For instance a Customer class with name and address, but without irrelevant information such as puls rate or shoe size.
 - encapsulation.
 This basically means restricting direct access to an object's attributes by using the private modifier.
 The internal details of a class must be hidden from outside.
 The class has methods that provide user interfaces by which the services provided by the class may be used.
 - modularity.
 This is the process of decomposing a problem (program) into a set of modules so as to reduce the overall complexity of the problem